 Landmarks of Marrakech

-Jemma El-Fna Square is at Marrakesh’s heart, where different cultures converge, creating an authentic environment that may seem like it came out of a storybook.
-This vast open space comes alive for sunset when stalls are laid out selling food on skewers cooked over charcoal fires all around you.
+Jemma El-Fna Square is an ancient square at Marrakesh’s heart, where different cultures converge, creating an authentic environment that may seem like it came out of a storybook.
+This vast open space comes alive for sunset when stalls are laid out selling food on skewers cooked over charcoal fires, street performers, fortune tellers and snake charmers all around you.

 The Jemaa El Fna square.
 The Djemaa, which translates as ‘Friday mosque’, as it was built next to the site of a giant mosque.